Kyberzz/university-management/src/main/doc/features.md

 + + A user should be able to create/read/update/delete courses

 task 3.6
-+ - User 'A' can Create/Read/Update/Delete group information
++ + User 'A' can Create/Read/Update/Delete group information

+task 3.7
++ - - User 'A' can assign/ reassign Students to Group
++ - - User 'B' should be able to list all students in a group (read access)

 ## Student flow